Morozzzko/Morozzzko.github.io/_drafts/being-conscious-about-data-modelling-pt1.md

 Service objects nudge us to to the latter – extract the logic into a function or a procedure.
 Except, we're using classes and objects instead of "real" functions.
 Hence the name.

-# The many forms of a service object
+# What they look like

 Here's the thing about service object: it's not really a well-documented pattern.
 People try to figure out how to design them in a meaningful way, and they get different results.